ThomasRadeke/sapling-randomizer/README.md

 For more detail, head over to the [wiki](https://github.com/ThomasRadeke/sapling-randomizer/wiki).

 ## Known issues
-This is the very first release and I'm not primarily a software developer, so please use the add-on with caution.
+I'm not primarily a software developer, so please use the add-on with caution.
 - Some options are VERY SLOW, e.g. the "Maximum Branch Levels" control.
 Try with a low number of trees first.
 This depends on "Sapling"; can't do anything about it.
 Sorry!
 - Most options of the original "Sapling" add-on are not accessible through SR. However, you can save presets with "Sapling" and use them with SR.
-- Currently, the preset selection dropdown will only show .py files that are located in the "curve_add_sapling/presets/" directory, inside your Blender install location.
-- Using this add-on in a scene which has existing "Tree" objects will randomize their location, too.
-To avoid this, just generate new trees on a new layer/scene and move them into the final location when you're done.
-(This is because the original "Sapling" add-on doesn't allow generated object names to be changed via script, so I have no easy way to tell them apart.)
-- 3D cursor location is currently ignored.